-THE POWER OF A DREAM: MARIA FELICIANA ARBALLO, LATINA PIONEER is a nonfiction picture book, in which Feliciana Arballo, on an arduous journey from Mexico to California in 1775, follows her dream of a life without prejudice for her children and descendants.
+THE POWER OF A DREAM: MARIA FELICIANA ARBALLO, LATINA PIONEER is a narrative nonfiction picture book, in which Feliciana Arballo, on an arduous journey from Mexico to California in 1775, follows her dream of a life without prejudice for her children and descendants.

 Reviewers: Please contact me for a review copy.